qlkwej/vulnscan/.github/CONTRIBUTING.md

 #### New Resource

-Implementing a new resource is a good way to learn more about how Security Bench interacts with upstream APIs.
+Implementing a new resource is a good way to learn more about how Vulnerability Scanner interacts with upstream APIs.
 There are plenty of examples to draw from in the existing resources, but you still get to implement something completely new.